-Springfields Academy has featured prominently in a national newspaper article exploring the future of education for autistic children and young people.
+Springfields Academy has featured prominently in a Guardian article exploring the future of education for autistic children and young people.

 Throughout the article, Springfields is presented positively as an example of specialist education supporting autistic children and young people, highlighting how structured environments and specialist support can help pupils feel safe and able to learn.